Ilse DeLange: Next to Me EP

+2013–2018

-2013–present: The Voice of Holland, The Common Linnets and Nashville
+The Voice

 In 2013, DeLange replaced Nick & Simon as a coach on The Voice of Holland for its fourth season alongside Marco Borsato, Trijntje Oosterhuis and Ali B (who replaced Roel van Velzen).
 When the live shows started, DeLange released her second compilation album, called After The Hurricane.
 The first single Blue Bittersweet was written as a soundtrack for the Dutch movie "Het Diner" ("Dinner") and charted to No. 8.

-DeLange represented the Netherlands, with singer Waylon as The Common Linnets, during the Eurovision Song Contest 2014 in Copenhagen, Denmark.
-They took second place after the winner Conchita Wurst from Austria.
-She returned to The Voice of Holland as a coach for its fifth season in August.
+She returned to The Voice of Holland as a coach for its fifth season in August 2014.
 On 15 January 2015, it was announced that DeLange would be replaced as a coach for the sixth season of The Voice of Holland by Miss Montreal lead singer Sanne Hans.
 DeLange decided she wanted to spend more time on her international career with The Common Linnets.
 However, she was announced as the new coach for the fifth season of The Voice Kids, replacing Angela Groothuizen.

-On 7 December 2017 it was revealed that DeLange would have a recurring role in the final season of the ABC/CMT musical-drama series Nashville.
+DeLanges team won in 2016 with Esmée Scheurs.